 From the Author’s Notes:

-During an abandoned mine inventory in 1994, the Colorado Geological Survey (CGS) assigned Environmental Degradation Ratings (EDRs) of 2 (significant environmental degradation) to the Tweed Mine and its associated waste-rock pile.
+During an abandoned mine inventory in 1994, the CGS assigned Environmental Degradation Ratings (EDRs) of 2 (significant environmental degradation) to the Tweed Mine and its associated waste-rock pile.
 This work was done as part of a statewide inventory of abandoned mines on or having potential environmental impacts to U.S. Forest Service-administered lands.
 In 1999 the U.S. Forest Service requested more information regarding the Tweed Mine.

 Mine features discussed in this report are west of Salida near Monarch Pass (Figure 1) and fall within the “Southwest of Hoffman Park” inventory area (USFS-AMLIP form 12-02-384/4269-3).
 Adit #100 and associated waste-rock pile #200 are described in detail; other mine features within this inventory area were not considered significant environmental problems and were not included in this study (Appendix).